Scaffold-Stark/speedrunstark/README.md

 - [ ] Should we disable the `owner` withdraw to keep liquidity in the `Vendor`?
 - [ ] It would be a good idea to display Sell Token Events.
-Create an **event** `SellTokens {seller: ContractAddress, tokens_amount: u256, strk_amount: u256}` and `emit` it in your `Vendor.cairo` and uncomment `SellTokens Events` section in your `packages/nextjs/app/events/page.tsx` to update your frontend.
+Create an **event** `SellTokens {seller: ContractAddress, tokens_amount: u256, strk_amount: u256}` and `emit` it in your `vendor.cairo` and uncomment `SellTokens Events` section in your `packages/nextjs/app/events/page.tsx` to update your frontend.

   ![Events](./packages/nextjs/public/ch2-Events.png)